mvolkmann/blog/src/docker.md

 without tedious environment configuration or management."

 The primary appeal of using Docker is that "Dockerized" apps can run anywhere.
-This includes Windows, Mac, and Linux.
+This includes Windows, macOS, and Linux.
 Each platform must install Docker.
 Applications run in a virtual Linux environment.
 Many Linux variants are supported.